vitaly-los/WP-theme_reff/README.md

 the_custom_logo()       Displays a custom logo, linked to home. has_custom_logo()       Determines whether the site has a custom logo.

+ body_class()   Display the classes for the body element.
+For custom background color

 /* -- Config -- */